cisco-ce/roomos.cisco.com/doc/MTR/InterceptingProxy.md

 <img src="/doc/images/MTR/UploadCertificates.png" style="width: 700px" />

+If you have a Cisco Room Navigator, the **certificate sync** feature needs to be enabled, as this feature synchronizes all the CAs on the codec with the Room Navigator.
+Make sure that `xConfiguration Peripherals Security Certificates SyncToPeripherals Enabled` is set to `True`.
+When set to `True`, the certificates are deployed on the Room Navigator.

 ## Limitations regarding intercepting proxy and tenant restriction

 Intercepting certain Microsoft domains can disrupt the sign-in flow, as detailed in this documentation: https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions.